Skip to main content

 The CRRSA Act also provides an additional $4,053,060,000 for the GEER II fund.
 California’s allocation for GEER II is $341,468,793.
 Funds may be used for pre-award costs dating back to March 13, 2020, when the national emergency was declared.
 Funds are available for obligation by Governors and subrecipients through September 30, 2023.

-UPDATE (15-Sep-2021): EC Section 43521(a)(1) allows for the $153,992,950 of GEER II funds that can be used in the same manner as GEER I funds under the CARES Act to be made available for obligation through September 30, 2023 (unless otherwise provided in federal law), through the ELO-G to eligible LEAs.
+A portion of the GEER II funds, $153,992,950, can be used in the same manner as the GEER I fund under the CARES Act.
+The allocation methodology and allowable uses for this discretionary funding were determined through the state budget process.
+EC Section 43521(a)(1) allows for these funds to be made available for obligation through September 30, 2023 (unless otherwise provided in federal law), through the ELO-G to eligible LEAs.
 More information about the ELO-G can be found on the COVID-19 Relief and School Reopening Grants web page.

 EANS